Song plugger

+A song plugger or song demonstrator is an individual who promotes music to musicians, record labels, and customers.
+Song pluggers work for a music publishing company or operate independently.
+The function of the role has evolved as advances in music technology changed the music industry over the course of the 20th and 21st centuries.

+History

+Sheet music plugging

-A song plugger or song demonstrator was a vocalist or piano player employed in the early 20th century by department stores, music stores and song publishers to promote and help sell new sheet music, which was how hits were advertised before good-quality recordings were widely available.
+In the late 19th and early 20th centuries, a song plugger was a vocalist or piano player employed in the early 20th century by department stores, music stores and song publishers to promote and help sell new sheet music.
+Prior to high-quality recorded music on phonograph records, sheet music sales were the sole measurement of a song's popularity.
 Music publisher Frank Harding has been credited with innovating the sales method.
-Typically, the pianist sat on the mezzanine level of a store and played whatever music was sent up to him by the clerk of the store selling the sheet music.
-Patrons could select any title, have it delivered to the song plugger, and get a preview of the tune before buying it.
+Typically, the pianist sat on the mezzanine level of a store.
+When patrons wanted to hear the music before buying, a clerk would send the music up to the demonstrator to be played.

 Although the terms are often used interchangeably, those who worked in department and music stores were most often known as "song demonstrators", while those who worked directly for music publishers were called "song pluggers."